Mikhail Kalashnikov: Early life

 Seeing the drawbacks of the standard infantry weapons at the time, he decided to construct a new rifle for the Soviet military.
 During this time Kalashnikov began designing a submachine gun.
 Although his first submachine gun design was not accepted into service, his talent as a designer was noticed.
 From 1942 onwards, Kalashnikov was assigned to the Central Scientific-developmental Firing Range for Rifle Firearms of the Chief Artillery Directorate of the Red Army.

 In 1944, he designed a gas-operated carbine for the new 7.62×39mm cartridge.
-This weapon, influenced by the Garand rifle design, lost out to the new Simonov carbine which would be eventually adopted as the SKS; but it became a basis for his entry in an assault rifle competition in 1946.
-His winning entry, the "Mikhtim" (so named by taking the first letters of his name and patronymic, Mikhail Timofeyevich) became the prototype for the development of a family of prototype rifles.
+This weapon, influenced by the Garand rifle design, lost out to the new Simonov carbine which would eventually be adopted as the SKS; but it became a basis for his entry in an assault rifle competition in 1946.
+His winning entry, with the designer recorded by the alias "Mikhtim" (so named by taking the first letters of his name and patronymic, Mikhail Timofeyevich) became the prototype for the development of a family of prototype rifles.

 This process culminated in 1947, when he designed the AK-47 (standing for Avtomat Kalashnikova model 1947).
 In 1949, the AK became the standard issue assault rifle of the Soviet Army and went on to become Kalashnikov's most famous invention.

 While developing his first assault rifles, Kalashnikov competed with two much more experienced weapon designers, Vasily Degtyaryov and Georgy Shpagin, who both accepted the superiority of the AK-47 design.
 Kalashnikov named Alexandr Zaitsev and Vladimir Deikin as his major collaborators during those years.